stroemlind/artsinalta/README.md

 ## UX

-The design of the website is minimalistic with a twist of colors to create a fun and energy giving experience to the user.
-The design should lead the user through the website and make it easy for them to navigate
+The design of the website is minimalistic with a warm colours to create a sofisticated website that is clean and have focus on the shared and relevant information to the user.
+The design should lead the user through the website and make it easy for them to navigate.

 ### Colour Scheme